New South Wales is not only a beautiful place to visit, but it is also a thriving scene for many aspiring golfers.

-As Australia moves into spring and summer and North America slips into fall, Up your Golf Game with these recommendations!
+As Australia moves into summer and North America remains in the icy grip of winter, Up your Golf Game with these recommendations!

 If you’ve never heard of Ellerston, don’t be surprised.
 This golf course was built for Kerry Packer, and it is to this day private, enjoyed only by the Packer family and a selected few.
 However, because of its amazing standing on the world’s best courses list, it deserves a mention.
 The course was designed to make players really think through their moves and play their best game.
 The course might be exclusive, but according to all reports, it is one of the most beautiful and unique custom-made courses in all of Australia.